iamlvv/Parklio/README.md

 # Parklio
-A Car Parking Management System named Parklio
+A Car Parking Management System named Parklio.

 # Description
 This is a small project, which is about implementing a simple car parking managing system.
 The system consists of a server and a client application.
 The server is responsible for managing the parking spots and the clients are responsible for the communication with the server and the user interface.
 I use MERN Stack for this project.
+- User: Officer and Admin.

 # Technology